umair-iftikhar/umair-iftikhar/README.md

 ### Hi there 👋

+💬 Ask me about Big Data and Data warehousing

+📫 How to reach me: umair.umi@live.co.uk

 <!--
 **umair-iftikhar/umair-iftikhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.